AbsaOSS/pramen/README.md

     # If true (default), the data will be saved even if it does not contain any records.
 If false, the saving will be skipped
     save.empty = true

+    # The number of attempts to make against the target
+    retries = 5

     # If non-empty, the data will be partitioned by the specified columns at the output path.
 Default: []
     partition.by = [ pramen_info_date ]